AlphaNet: Improving Long-Tail Classification By Combining Classifiers: Experiments

+A detailed description of the experimental methods is contained in Section~\ref{sec:impl}.
+A short summary is presented here.

+\textbf{Datasets.} We evaluated AlphaNet using three long-tailed datasets:\footnote{Another popular dataset for evaluating long-tail models is iNaturalist\citep{2018.Belongie.Horn}.
+However, models are able to achieve much more balanced results on this dataset, compared to other long-tailed datasets.
+For example, with the cRT model, `few' split accuracy (69.2\%) is only 2 points lower than the overall accuracy (71.2\%).
+So the dataset does not represent a valid use case for our proposed method, and we omitted the dataset from our main experiments.
+Results for this dataset are included in the appendix (Section~\ref{sec:rhosweep}).} ImageNet‑LT and Places‑LT, curated by Liu et~al.\citep{2019.Yu.Liu} and CIFAR‑100‑LT, created using the procedure described by Cui et~al.\citep{2019.Belongie.Cui}.
+These datasets are sampled from their respective original datasets -- ImageNet\citep{2015.Fei-Fei.Russakovsky}, Places365\citep{2018.Torralba.Zhou}, and CIFAR‑100\citep{2009.Krizhevsky} -- such that the number of per-class training samples has a long-tailed distribution.

-ImageNet-LT and Places-LT are broken down into three broad splits that indicate the number of samples per class: 1) ``many'' contains classes with greater than 100 samples; 2) ``medium'' contains classes with greater than or equal to 20 samples but less than or equal to 100 samples; 3) ``few'' contains classes with less than 20 samples.
-In our experiments we typically combine the ``many'' and ``medium'' splits together and refer to this set of classes as the ``base'' split.
+The datasets are broken down into three broad splits based on the number of training samples per class: (1) `many' contains classes with greater than 100 samples; (2) `medium' contains classes with greater than or equal to 20 samples but less than or equal to 100 samples; and (3) `few' contains classes with fewer than 20 samples. \emph{The test set is always balanced}, containing an equal number of samples for each class.
+We refer to the combined `many' and `medium' splits as the `base' split.